-

 Dies Irae; Libera Me

 In 1975, Bob Wilhite created his first musical sculpture – a unique one stringed instrument.
 As a gesture to establish the object and provide it with a provenance, Wilhite gave two concerts heard only via the telephone.
 Wilhite placed display advertisements in the Los Angeles Times and the San Francisco Chronicle announcing both performances.
 Patrons who phoned during the specified time periods heard a short instrumental played live on the one stringed instrument.
 Both concerts were performed at his Los Angeles studio.
-The on-site audience at the Eagle Rock event will access Wilhite’s live performance by calling his motel room from another room in the motel.
+The on-site audience at the Eagle Rock event will access Wilhite’s live performance by calling his motel room from another room in the motel.– Performance time: continuous, 4:00pm – 10:00pm

 – Performer: Robert Wilhite